 This study focuses on forest stands where bats would be foraging for insects (avoiding travel routes or watering sites) and explores bat communities in 50+ year old stands at Jackson Demonstration State Forest (JSDF).
 The main research question is, “Are the FPRs effective in promoting habitats suitable for bat survival?” which is related to the following regulations: 14 California Code of Regulations (CCR) § 897, 14 CCR § 912.9 (932.9, 952.9), 14 CCR § 913.4 (939.4, 959.4), and 14 CCR § 919 (939, 959).
 The research relates to EMC Research Theme 7 (Wildlife Habitat: Species and Nest Sites), Theme 8 (Wildlife Habitat: Seral Stages), and Theme 10 (Wildlife Habitat: Structures).

-Some of the data collected as part of this effort was utilized in a publication entitled “Singing silver‐haired bats (Lasionycteris noctivagans” (Lausen et al. 2023b).
+Some of the data collected as part of this effort was utilized in a publication in the Wildlife Society Bulletin entitled “Singing silver‐haired bats (Lasionycteris noctivagans” (Lausen et al. 2023b).
 Data from Jackson DSF were instrumental in moving the work forward to produce this paper when a previously-unreported phenomenon was noted during review of some individual bat call recordings from this project.
 These ‘songs’ are very different from the more-familiar echolocation pulses that bats use for navigation in total darkness and for detecting and capturing insects on-the-wing.
-An associated poster—also titled “”—was presented by the lead author at the 51st annual North American Symposium on Bat Research in Winnipeg (Manitoba), Canada ().
-A previously unsubmitted poster was also received in 2023, “”, which was presented at the Northeastern Bat Working Group meeting ().
+An associated poster—also titled “Singing silver‐haired bats (Lasionycteris noctivagans)”—was presented by the lead author at the 51st annual North American Symposium on Bat Research in Winnipeg (Manitoba), Canada (Lausen et al. 2023a).
+A previously unsubmitted poster was also received in 2023, “Singing silver‐haired bats”, which was presented at the Northeastern Bat Working Group meeting (Lausen et al. 2022).
 A dataset from this research has been saved at Dryad | Data -- Singing silver-haired bats (Lasionycteris noctivagans) (datadryad.org) (Lausen et al. 2023c).

 Sampling for this project has occurred at Jackson Demonstration State Forest (DSF), Mountain Home DSF, and Soquel DSF, with final sampling scheduled at the Latour DSF in summer 2024 with the goal of producing a final report in 2025.
 Future progress reporting for each DSF will mirror the current format.
 The final report will present analyses of bat species presence relative to silvicultural history and local/landscape level habitat measurements with discussion of aggregate results from all four DSFs.